mhbeals/ReprintMapper/README.md

 # ReprintMapper
-## Version: 0.2.1
+## Version: 1.0.0

-A programme to convert Copyfind outputs into a list of direct ancestor-descendent matches; part of the [Scissors and Paste Project]( https://osf.io/nm2rq/)
+A programme to convert Copyfind outputs into a list of direct ancestor-descendent matches; part of the [Scissors and Paste Project](https://osf.io/nm2rq/)

 ### Input